Schizophrenia is a mental health condition that affects a person’s thoughts, perceptions, and behaviors.

 However, the researchers also note some limitations of their study, such as the influence of substance abuse and environmental factors — including how much support a person receives — in their likelihood of violence.

-One 2013 study found that although schizophrenia increased the risk of violent behavior in all participants, the risk was significantly higher in females.
+One 2013 study found that although schizophrenia increased the risk of violent behavior in all participants, the risk was

 Some of the symptoms of schizophrenia may include acting unpredictably or experiencing sounds or sights that are not there, which may give rise to seemingly violent behavior.